-Every camera manufacturer sets their image defaults differently from each other.
+Camera manufacturers sets their image defaults differently from each other.
 This leads to the general impression that one camera will have one particular "look" compared to another, or that one brand has better skin-tones than the competitor.
-While this can be the case, the truth is that much of a camera's default JPEG output can be tuned to one's taste with a dive into the menus.
+While this can be the case, the truth is that much of a camera's default JPEG output can be tuned to one's taste with a quick dive into the menus.
 The following is with regards to Nikon cameras, but the principles apple to all digital cameras.

 (Just as an aside, the use of the ColorChecker Passport is a bit of a camera-reviewer joke.
 These things have a proper use, but you almost always see them as part of ISO targets.)